The effects of too much alcohol

 - taking medicine or other drugs that interact with alcohol

 - doing any kind of dangerous physical activity

 - living with mental or physical health problems

 If you are pregnant or planning to become pregnant, or about to breastfeed, the safest choice is to drink no alcohol at all.

 Alcohol can harm the way the body and brain develop.
 Teens should speak with their parents about drinking.
 If they choose to drink, they should do so under parental guidance; never more than 1-2 drinks at a time, and never more than 1-2 times per week.
-They should plan ahead, follow local alcohol laws and consider the Safer drinking tips listed in this brochure.
+They should plan ahead, follow local alcohol laws and consider the Safer drinking tips listed above.

 Youth in their late teens to age 24 years should never exceed the daily and weekly limits outlined in Your limits.